 Synthetic Biology Australasia (SBA) is a non-profit society that aims to support the growing synthetic biology research field in Australia, New Zealand, and the broader Australasian region.
 SBA operates as a community hub to develop collaborations within academia and between academia and industry; and to engage in public outreach, education, and training in synthetic biology.
 Membership is open to all interested stakeholders and can be purchased here.

-We are grateful to our Founding Sponsors for recognising the significance of Synthetic Biology in Australia and New Zealand and providing the financial support to establish SBA.
+We are grateful to our Founding Sponsors for recognising the significance of Synthetic Biology in Australia and New Zealand and providing financial support to establish SBA.
 To become a 2019 conference sponsor click here.